Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 [Scalar Type Declarations (v5)](https://wiki.php.net/rfc/scalar_type_hints_v5) RFC from Anthony Ferrara (based on prior work from Andrea Faulds).
 The RFC from Zend Technologies et al. proposed to ban type juggling from `float` to `bool`.
-[1] We could not determine what lead to this choice in both discussion threads, [2] [3] however the reply from Pierre Joye [4] may be part of the reason.
+[1] We could not determine what led to this choice in both discussion threads, [2], [3] however, the reply from Pierre Joye [4] may be part of the reason.

-Currently only the `float` values `-0.0` and `0.0` are implicitly converted to `false`.
+Currently, only the `float` values `-0.0` and `0.0` are implicitly converted to `false`.
 This means `NAN` is converted to `true`, which leads to different behaviour when `NAN` is first cast to `int` and then to `bool` (as `(int) NAN === 0`, which is converted to `false`).